Techshubho/Insta-Mail/README.md

 # clone the repo
 $ git clone https://github.com/sameera-madushan/Mail-Swipe.git

-# change the working directory to Mail-Swipe
+# change the working directory to Insta-Mail
-$ cd Mail-Swipe
+$ cd Insta-Mail

 # install the requirements
 $ pip3 install -r requirements.txt
+$Go thorugh "All Mails" Folder in Insta-Mail Folder to see all of your mails
 ```

 # Credits